antfu/talks/2025-05-23/src/slides.md

 />

 <!--
-So until now, if we talk about the future of linting, I bet you might ask, [click] what about the new uprasing native linters like `biome`, `oxlint`, `deno lint`?
+So until now, if we talk about the future of linting, I bet you might ask, [click] what about the new upraising native linters like `biome`, `oxlint`, `deno lint`?

-Well, my quick take is that they are already usable in some scenarios, but not yet ready for majority.
+[click] Well, my quick take is that they are already usable in some scenarios, but not yet ready for majority.

 The advantages of native linters are obvious, [click] they are very fast, for tools like biome and oxlint, they will providing a unified toolchain for formatting, linting, and bundling etc.

-[click] And also since native languages can leverage multiple threading, it would be more efficient to lint multiple files at the same time.
+And also since native languages can leverage multiple threading, it would be more efficient to lint multiple files at the same time.

-[click] On the other hand, the current limitations are that they are not very extensible, [click] they lack of the powerful plugin system, [click] they lack of the rich ecosystem.
-Also since the parsers are implemented in native languages, most of them currently only support JavaScript and TypeScript, with very limited support for custom languages like Vue and Svelte. [click] And also, they usually requires a static JSON config format, which is more like the legacy ESLint config, that don't have the great flexibility we mentioned today.
+[click] On the other hand, the current limitations are that they are not very extensible, they lack of the powerful plugin system, and lack of the rich ecosystem.
+Also since the parsers are implemented in native languages, most of them currently only support JavaScript and TypeScript, with very limited support for custom languages like Vue and Svelte.
+And also, they usually requires a static JSON config format, which is more like the legacy ESLint config, that don't have the great flexibility we mentioned today.
 -->

 ---